The Boy, the Mole, the Fox and the Horse (film): Development

 In 2019, Charlie Mackesy published the illustrated graphic book The Boy, the Mole, the Fox and the Horse based on his sketches which he posted on Instagram about conversations between a boy, a mole, a fox and a horse.
-The novel was a bestseller, with over 250,000 copies being sold in early 2020, and several producers tried to adapt it into a feature-length work, until he was asked by producers Cara Speller and Matthew Freud to adapt it into an animated short.
+The book was a bestseller, with over 250,000 copies being sold in early 2020, and several producers tried to adapt it into a feature-length work, until he was asked by producers Cara Speller and Matthew Freud to adapt it into an animated short.
 Speller discovered the book without having the knowledge, but really liked the book after reading it and felt that there was much material which could be adapted into a cinematic piece.
 Hence, she got in contact with Mackesy and Freud to discuss the creation of a short-length adaptation.

 Speller felt that "it was always really important to me right from the start that Charlie be at the center of any team that we put together to make the film.
 You can tell immediately from the book that he has incredibly strong instincts about what works.
 To me, it didn't make any sense to try and make that without having him so closely involved."
-She and Freud then started a production company titled NoneMore Productions, to bankroll the film, and J. J. Abrams also produced the film under the Bad Robot Productions banner, also joining with Woody Harrelson.
+She and Freud then started a production company titled NoneMore Productions, to bankroll the film; J. J. Abrams and Hannah Minghella also produced the film under the Bad Robot Productions banner.
 Speller found it fascinating how Mackesy, "even though, he obviously created those characters and knows them better than anyone, he learned an awful lot more about them through the process of making the film".

-The film was directed by Peter Baynton and co-written by Jon Croker, with Jude Coward Nicoll, Gabriel Byrne, Idris Elba and Tom Hollander voicing the four titular characters.
+The film was directed by Peter Baynton and co-written by Jon Croker, with Jude Coward Nicoll, Tom Hollander, Idris Elba and Gabriel Byrne voicing the four titular characters.
 Nicoll's casting was a challenge for the creative team, as he was a newcomer to acting and was selected from 300 people who auditioned for the role.
 He added, "We were looking for a certain fragility and vulnerability in the voice of the boy.
 We wanted people when they heard the boy's voice to have the instinct to try and take care of him or try and protect him [...]
 He announces to us right at the start of the film that he's lost and he's looking for a home.
 We all felt incredibly protective of the boy.
 And that was the quality we were looking for in the boy's voice: a very soft, very gentle unconfident-sounding voice."
 Baynton said that "he found this sort of lovely rapport and musical relationship between the voices of Nicoll and Hollander".
 It felt easy to imagine the duo recording their voices together in a studio, even though both the actors recorded separately due to the pandemic.